ndobrosa/EventTrackerProject/README.md

 Similarly to the owners, there are methods inside of the pet repository that have not yet been implemented.
 These include the ability to find pets by a keyword contained in the name, by breed and by age.

 ### Front-end
-The front-end will be built using JS, Angular, CSS, and HTML.
+The front-end was built using JS, Angular, CSS, and HTML.
 Currently, the front-end has limited functionality and has not yet been styled.

 ### Technologies used
 * RESTful API